 Disorders of the chest wall encompass many types of conditions including structural abnormalities that a person is born with (congenital) and those that are acquired by an injury or illness.
 Chest wall disorders include rib fractures, pectus malformation and thoracic outlet syndrome.
 A chest wall mass that is caused by a tumor can be either benign or malignant (chest wall cancer).

-Our vast surgical and medical experience and collaboration with specialists throughout BWH results in highly informed diagnostics and cohesive treatment plans for patients with chest wall disorders.
+Our vast surgical and medical experience and collaboration with specialists throughout the Brigham results in highly informed diagnostics and cohesive treatment plans for patients with chest wall disorders.

 I'm a physician.
 How do I make an appointment?

 Call The Lung Center at 1-844-BWH-LUNG (1-844-294-5864) to make an appointment with a chest wall disorder specialist or request an appointment online.